derailed/lineman-derailed-template/README.md

   compose a web application.
 That said, there are still way too much plumbing to worry about when you are tasked to deliver your own web app.
   *DeRailed* is very much opiniated and as such may or may not be your poison of choice.
-Out of the box, we bundle _Haml_, _Coffeescript_ and _Sass_ and
-  pre-configure it for _AngularJS_ development.
+Out of the box, we bundle _Haml_, _Coffeescript_ and _Sass_ and pre-configure it for _AngularJS_ development.
 Thus, you can fire it up and start coding your angular app right out of the gate.
-DeRailed also bundles _Bower_, which allows you to pull in other librairies that complements your needs.
+DeRailed also bundles _Bower_, which allows you to pull in other libraries that complements your needs.
 By default we've linked in _Foundation_, _Bourbon_ and _MomentJs_.

   So that's the story on the WEB front end side of things.
 But there is more...

   More often than none, we find ourselves having to support other UIs, notably for mobile or external apis.
 Typically this becomes an after thought.
-On the ROR side, the answer for a while was: 'Oh just throw in a json responder and you're all good'.
+On the ROR side, the answer for a while was: 'Oh just throw in a JSON responder and you're all good'.
 And there lays the path to perdition...
   Api's like anything else need to be thought out and designed.
 Having a clear separation between external interfaces and your server is a good thing whether these interfaces come in the shape of web, native or command line.
   As such DeRailed bundles _Sinatra_.
-Yes, once again opiniated but nonetheless offers an easy bridge to try out your server side api calls right away.
+Yes, once again opinionated but nonetheless offers an easy bridge to try out your server side api calls right away.

 ## Installation